DomestiqueBaston/JAVA_JOLT/DOC/Scénario_Notes_v03.md

 Le réfrigérateur/congélateur : « Yes, way too big for my needs. »

 Refrigerator Left : « That’s where frozen food is. »

+	Water/ice fountain (sur la porte fermée) : « Where in the world have you been so far ? »

 	Tous les tiroirs : « Way too cold at this hour ! »